k10sj02/thedataplaybook/content/posts/cohort-analysis.md

 By mastering cohort table interpretation, you gain a powerful tool to decipher customer behavior and make informed business decisions, ultimately leading to improved customer engagement and retention.

-To read more, check my Github repo [here](https://github.com/k10sj02/sql-cohort-analysis).
+To read the SQL code, check my Github repo [here](https://github.com/k10sj02/sql-cohort-analysis).